rgwch/webelexis-foto/README.md

 * The build process is NodeJS-based.
 So you'll need a running NodeJS v.7.0 or later.

 * To build the Android app, you need the Android [SDK](https://developer.android.com/studio/index.html), available for Linux, Mac and Windows computers.
 (Just for building this app, the SDK is sufficiant, but Google will push you towards downloading the whole Android Studio.
-It doesn't really matter, but with the SDK alone, you should really love the command line, since you must install all parts maniually.
+It doesn't really matter, but with the SDK alone, you should really love the command line, since you must install all parts manually.

 * To build the iOS app, you need a Mac with XCode installed.